DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 ### 4. Import and Deploy the Bundles

 You don't need to deploy *both* bundles.
-Deploy one or both depending on what uou're interested in testing or demonstrating.
+Deploy one or both depending on what you're interested in testing or demonstrating.

 ```
 ORG=YOUR_ORG_NAME